Why Retatrutide Vanished

 SS-31 saw a short pause, but other peptides stayed listed without problem.

-It follows the pattern Lilly used for tirzepatide: build hype, then block alternatives before launch.
+It follows the pattern Lilly used as tirzepatide approached commercial availability: build hype, then block grey-market alternatives before launch.

 Semaglutide faced similar crackdowns in 2024 once demand grew and trials advanced.
-Retatrutide skipped a shortage phase, and its unique triple action made it a priority target.
+Retatrutide effectively skipped a shortage phase, and its triple-agonist mechanism made it a priority target for both regulator and originator.
+Peptides without human trial programmes or originator backing continue selling without comparable interference.

 Links mentioned